-It's not as bad as it sounds not having the world at your finger tips can actually be relaxing.
+It's not as bad as one might expect, not having the world at your fingertips can actually be relaxing.

-In an odd time coming back from studying abroad with no summer job it could have been simple to fall into bad habits - laying in bed on the internet all day (who has tv these days anyway?) but with nothing to fall back on I was forced into the ancient custom of... getting out of the house and doing something.
+In an odd time (coming back from studying abroad) with no summer job, it could have been simple to fall into bad habits like laying in bed using the internet all day (who has tv these days anyway?).
+However, with nothing to fall back on, I was forced into the ancient custom of... getting out of the house and doing something.

-Eventually though the boredom sets in and if you've ever been a child you'll know that boredom, naturally, begets creativity...
+Eventually, boredom sets in, and if you've ever been a child, you'll know that boredom, naturally, begets creativity.

-My style of writing/research tends to be spontaneous so being offline and having the time to consider and develop ideas has been useful.
-I found I slowly got a list of things I wanted to look up making my research much more efficient.
+My style of writing/research tends to be spontaneous so being offline and having the time to consider and develop ideas has been beneficial.
+I found that over time I slowly made a list of things I wanted to look up, making my research much more efficient.